If you’re looking for some simple and biblical activities for your toddler to do during Lent, you’ve come to the right place.

 This is a great fine-motor craft for toddlers–plus they can use cotton balls and glue–what fun!

-You can find the printout and instructions for this craft on my blog HERE.
+You can find the printout for this craft on my blog HERE.
 Please feel free to use for as many children as you’d like.

 4) Jesus Heals Craft for Toddlers